sergejsha/featured/README.md

 ```

-You might ask where the `FragmentFeatureHost` class come from?
+You might ask where the `SampleFeatureHost` class come from?
 Featured library parses `@FeatureEvent` annotations in the base feature class and generates a proper feature host class for you.
-Every change in `FragmentFeature` will be reflected in `FragmentFeatureHost` after rebuilding the project.
+Every change in `SampleFeature` will be reflected in `SampleFeatureHost` after rebuilding the project.

 # I need more
 Here is some rules and implementaiton details helping you to become familiar with the library and write cleaner code.